eu-digital-green-certificates/dcc-quality-assurance/HU/1.0.0/README.md

-# DE - Germany
+# HU - Hungary

 * **JSON schema version**: 1.0.0

-Used for productive DCCs issuance
+Used for Acceptance DCCs issuance
-* From: 01.06.2021
+* From: 16.06.2021
 * Until:

 ## Test files